rmarable/ParallelClusterMaker/README.md

 * Separate selectable instance types for the master and compute instances.

 * User selection of "optimal" instances when AWS Batch is selected as a scheduler.
-Additionally, the user is free to select one of the EC2 instances that could potentially hold Junior's attention.
+Additionally, the user is free to select any of the EC2 instances that Batch supports for building computational environments.

 * Identification of the cluster's owner, email address, and department using an easily extendable tagging framework.